AlmuHusan/EEC493_SD_ECG_FILES/ECG_Image_Scripts/README.md

 /data folder: Where the generated ECG images are stored when imageGenerator.py is ran

 /images folder: Where the original ECG images are stored.
 DO NO CHANGE OR MANIPULATE THEM

+NOTE: there is a bug where the last image of each potasium level is blank so make sure to delete them before running the image labeler!